2014-15 General Catalog

-ICRU fellows receive scholarships from the Iowa Center for Research by Undergraduates to do research with faculty mentors in professional fields of study.
+ICRU fellows receive scholarships from the Iowa Center for Research by Undergraduates to do research and creative projects with faculty mentors in professional fields of study.

 Honors Arts sends groups of honors students to music, dance, and theater events at the University and in the community.
 Students have opportunities to interact with artists, faculty members, and other honors students through related discussions, lectures, and visits.

 Honors Gallery takes advantage of the Blank Honors Center’s design to display art.
-It exhibits student works throughout the year, and it complements these with receptions and other events.
+It exhibits student works throughout the year and complements the exhibits with receptions and other events.